-To ensure quality, we employ perplexity-based scoring.
-In this case, the model computes the perplexity metric for generated tokens from their transition scores (excluding the input prompt).
-Lower perplexity values (close to 1) indicate higher model confidence in the generated sequence according to its learned probability distribution.
-For each prompt, we continue generation attempts until obtaining `20-consistent' CIFs, then rank all candidates by their perplexity scores.
-The `1-perplexity' scoring method selects the output structure with the lowest perplexity to put forward for structure matching.
-This approach balances exploration through sampling with quality control through validation and probabilistic ranking, increasing the models capacity to generate sensible structures for a given input (See Appendix \ref{app:ablation_studies} for ablations).
+A distinct generative workflow is employed for the structure recovery tasks (Section~\ref{sec:recovery}) to maximise prediction fidelity.
+Outputs undergo three algorithmic consistency checks.
+Formula consistency verifies a coherent stoichiometry throughout the output CIF.
+Space-group consistency compares the stated space-group symbol against the symmetry detected by pymatgen with a precision tolerance of~\SI{0.1}{\angstrom}~\cite{ongPythonMaterialsGenomics2013}.
+Sensibility tests reject structures with cell lengths outside~\SIrange{0.5}{1000}{\angstrom} or cell angles outside~\SIrange{10}{170}{\degree}.
+To prioritise the most physically probable reconstruction, a perplexity-based scoring mechanism evaluates the generated candidates.
+Perplexity is computed from the token transition scores, excluding the input prompt.
+Lower values indicate higher model confidence based on learned structural priors.
+The framework generates candidates until achieving 20 self-consistent CIFs.
+The ``1-perplexity'' scheme then selects the single structure with the lowest perplexity for final matching.
+This approach balances exploration through sampling and composition prompts with condition priors, together with quality control through validation and probabilistic ranking, increasing the model's capacity to generate sensible structures for a given input (See Appendix~\ref{app:ablation_studies} for ablations).

+In contrast, the discovery of novel materials requires broad exploration of the chemical space.
+So, perplexity ranking is not used during discovery tasks (Section~\ref{sec:slme}).
+Candidates are generated using pure sampling strategies with discovery-oriented parameters (Appendix~\ref{app:experimental_protocols}), and only VSUN physical filters are used to select promising candidates.
+This ensures the framework applies high-confidence constraints for structure solving while favouring stronger deviation from the training manifold during inverse design.